How Biden plans to change the US pandemic response

 Biden promises to invest $25 billion more to make and distribute vaccines to everyone in the US for free.

-They say politics will play no role in whehter a vaccine is approved and the new administration will make clinical data for any approved vaccine publicly available.
+They say politics will play no role in whether a vaccine is approved, and the new administration will make clinical data for any approved vaccine publicly available.

 The Biden campaign also promised therapies and drugs would be affordable.